dividuum/html-vault/README.md

 * If the browser or OS used to view the HTML file cannot be trusted, the encryption is useless as the plain password could be logged by a keylogger for later decryption and the password might still be in memory somewhere.
 This also includes rogue browser extensions with full DOM access.
+Once you're done using the decrypted page, close its browser tab.

 * If the password it too weak, bruteforcing the content might still be viable.
 PBKDF2 somewhat helps and the large number of rounds was chosen